-The DLT Pilot Regime Regulation applies only to crypto-assets qualifying as financial instruments in accordance with the MiFID 2 ("DLT Financial Instruments").
-The trading of other crypto-assets is excluded from the scope of the DLT Pilot Regime Regulation - but will be governed by the MiCAR.
+The Pilot Regime Regulation applies only to crypto-assets qualifying as financial instruments in accordance with the MiFID 2 ("DLT Financial Instruments").
+The trading of other crypto-assets is accordingly excluded from the scope of the Pilot Regime Regulation - but will be governed by the MiCAR once it will be approved at EU level.

-The DLT Pilot Regime Regulation introduces a specific regulatory regime for DLT market infrastructures - which notion comprises:
+The Pilot Regime Regulation introduces a specific regulatory regime for DLT market infrastructures - which notion comprises:

-- DLT multilateral trading facilities ("DLT MTF"), i.e. multilateral trading facilities (as defined in the MiFID 2) ("MTF") which only admits to trading DLT Financial Instruments; - DLT settlement systems ("DLT SS"), which are settlement systems that settle transactions in DLT Financial Instruments; - DLT trading and settlement systems ("DLT TSS") which are those entities that combine the services of DLT MTFs and DLT SSs.
+- DLT multilateral trading facilities ("DLT MTF"), which are multilateral trading facilities (as defined in the MiFID 2) ("MTF") which only admits to trading DLT Financial Instruments; - ▶ DLT settlement systems ("DLT SS"), which are settlement systems that settles transactions in DLT Financial Instruments; - ▶ DLT trading and settlement systems ("DLT TSS") which are those entities that combine the services as DLT MTF and DLT SS.